4vinn/cypher-code-editor-org/README.md

-### A real-time code editor made using React.js, Node.js, Express.js, Websocet.io
+### A real-time code editor made using React, Node, Express, socet.io

-Changed the repo structure for deployment on Railway.
-Know more [here](https://github.com/4vinn/cypher-code-editor).
+Changed the repo structure for deployment on Railway. **Know more [here](https://github.com/4vinn/cypher-code-editor).**

 >For that, I restructured my repo into a monorepo:
 ```